kuehnd96/portfolio/ADR.md

 I have decided to not use the vertical feature slice arrangement of projects since it leads to large single projects and I would rather keep my projects smaller and separated.
 (I am not a fan of monoliths but plan to do some research on modular monoliths outside of this initiative.)

 Dependency injection will be heavily used and I will keep this ADR up to date on which design patterns I adopt for use.

+I decided in late 2024 to build a client SDK for the backend API in C#.
+On top of being a great technical challenge (even though I have built these before) it will serve as a proof of concept for the usefullness of these client SDK libraries.
+They wrap everything in a package and shield the invoker of the API from having to mess around with API configurations, URL's, request headers, and everything else that comes with calling an API.